What Titre Foncier Means in Marrakech for Foreign Buyers

 What I am saying is that they carry significantly more risk than Titre Foncier properties.

-Most importantly, if a dispute arises over a Melkia property, you are dealing with a legal system where the outcome is much less certain than it would be with a Titre Foncier property.
+Most importantly, if a dispute arises over a Melkia property, you are dealing with a legal situation where the outcome is much less certain than it would be with a Titre Foncier property.

 My lawyer told me something I have never forgotten: a Titre Foncier is a guarantee from the state, a Melkia is a promise from a person.